-Every Spring Training, prospects get a chance to show what they can do as they prepare for the upcoming season.
-Some compete for jobs in big league camp, while others vie for spots on Minor League affiliates.
-MLB Pipeline will visit all 30 camps this spring, and today we check in on the Padres.
+Every Spring Training, prospects get a chance to show what they can do as they prepare for the season ahead.
+Some are competing for jobs in big league camps, others are prepping for the season as they vie for spots at Minor League affiliates up and down a team's system.
+MLBPipeline.com will be visiting all 30 camps this spring.
+Today, we check in on the San Diego Padres.

 :: MLB Pipeline Spring Training reports ::

 It truly was an all-hands-on-deck effort, with every department kicking into high gear.
 The pro scouting department identified targets on the trade market, landing five prospects in the top 15 of San Diego's deep Top 30 Prospects list.

 The amateur scouting department had six picks in the top 85 in the 2016 Draft and made the most of it, with five of them landing in the Top 30.
 Not to be outdone, the international scouting department did some serious July 2 shopping, signing seven of MLBPipeline's Top 30 international prospects.
 The end result of all of this?
 A lot of fun for farm director Sam Geaney and his staff with all of this talent in Peoria for their collective first Spring Training as Padres.